 Vetters: These individuals identify the best answers in the database and match them to their corresponding questions.
 In the process, vetters get the joy of learning random facts, fun trivia and other insightful knowledge.
 This guide type is best suited for those with a positive attitude and quick reaction time.
 The compensation vetters receive is $0.01 per completed session.

 Regardless of which type of guide piques your interest, all guides must be 18 years or older with a U.S. mailing address, and be eligible to work in the United States.

 Those who are seeking larger projects can turn to Freelancer for a plethora of skill-specific jobs that can help you beef up your savings account.

 Getting started is as simple as setting up your Freelancer profile, which includes your qualifications, skills and work portfolio.
 Then, you are free to browse Freelancer’s extensive project list and bid on projects to work on.
 If an employer selects your bid, milestone payments are established and Freelancer holds payment until the project is completed and verified.

 Payments are sent via PayPal, MoneyBookers, Freelancer.com debit card or wire transfer.
-Freelancer does, however, charge a “project fee,” which is a commission of either $5 or 10 percent of the total payment, whichever is highest.
+Freelancer does, however, charge a “project fee,” which is a commission of either $5 or 10 percent of the total payment, whichever is higher.

-For those committed to earning an income through Freelancer, a Standard Membership is available wherein users pay $24.95 per month and are charged a five percent commission.
-There is also a Premium Membership option at $49.95 with a three percent commission.
+For those committed to earning an income through Freelancer, a standard membership is available wherein users pay $24.95 per month and are charged a five percent commission.
+There is also a premium membership option at $49.95 with a three percent commission.

 Which Website Should You Use?